lnbits/bitcoinSwitch/README.md

 # Clicky, the Bitcoin Switch

 👉 An absolutely incredible <a href="https://ereignishorizont.xyz/bitcoinswitch/en/">bitcoinSwitch guide</a> by [Axel](https://github.com/AxelHamburch/) 👈

 Also check out our <a href="https://twitter.com/arcbtc/status/1585627498510831616">video tutorial</a>.

+✅ $8 worth parts / 15min setup

+✅ Websockets for blazingly fast turning on the things

+✅ Web-installer/config for easy setup

+✅ Support for MULTIPLE GPIOS/LNURLs (!)

 # Flash and configure via webinstaller https://bitcoinswitch.lnbits.com/